October 5, 2018 - November 17, 2018

 About the Artists

-Pamela Drix (Buffalo, NY) received her B.A. in printmaking from Kalamazoo College and an M.A. in Art and Art History from SUNY Oswego.
-Her teaching experience includes workshops held at Elmira College, SUNY Brockport, Hartwick College, Cornell University, and Cape Cod Community College.
-Drix is a founding member of The Ink Shop and serves on its Board of Directors.
+Pamela Drix (Buffalo, NY) received her B.A. in printmaking from Kalamazoo College and an M.A. in Art from SUNY Oswego, and an MFA from Lesley University College of Art and Design Her teaching experience also includes workshops held at Elmira College, SUNY Brockport, Hartwick College, Cornell University, and Cape Cod Community College.
+Drix is a founding member of The Ink Shop and served on its Board of Directors for over 10 years.
 She has exhibited her work internationally, including Germany, Ireland, and Japan.
 Her multi-media artwork addresses the social, cultural, and historical complexity of historic sites and places.

 Bob Erickson (Piseco, NY) received his B.F.A. from The University of Wisconsin Oshkosh and an M.F.A. from the Illinois State University in Normal, IL.
 His work is included in the permanent collections of the Janet Turner Print Collection and Gallery, University of California-Chico, the Sheldon Memorial Art Gallery, the Mesa Contemporary Arts Museum, the Krannert Art Museum, and the Ballinglen Arts Foundation in Ireland.
 He has exhibited his artwork throughout the U.S. and internationally in China, South Korea, Ireland.
 His work explores his fascination with northern environments using both digital and traditional printmaking techniques to evoke fragile yet enduring moments.